 First approved: October 2013

 The Ontario Human Rights Code requires examination candidates to be provided testing accommodations in accordance with the Code to the point of “undue hardship”.
-This policy outlines how College staff manages requests for testing accommodations.
+This policy outlines how College staff manages requests for testing accommodations for the Jurisprudence, Ethics and Professionalism Examination.

-The College will apply its Guidelines for Testing Accommodation for Jurisprudence Examination candidates with a documented disability in accordance with the Ontario Human Rights Code to the point of “undue hardship”.
+The College will apply its Guidelines for Testing Accommodation for Jurisprudence, Ethics and Professionalism exam candidates with a documented disability in accordance with the Ontario Human Rights Code to the point of “undue hardship”.

 A candidate’s request for testing accommodations will be accepted if the requirements outlined in the Guidelines are met.